Stoppage time goal earns Quakers replay

 Quakers put all their subs on the field, but Fylde kept possession well .

 But in the second minute of stoppage time, Darlo levelled.
-Barrow threw the ball in long from the left, the Fylde defence didn’t clear, and Rutledge scored from the loose ball.
+Barrow threw the ball in long from the left, the Fylde defence didn’t clear, and Rutledge scored from the loose ball a few yards out to send the Darlington travelling contingent wild.